Night Sky Photography

 If you are shooting around the ocean, this is a critical subject you must be aware of—potentially life-threatening and certainly hazardous to unattended camera equipment.
 It’s easy to lose track of time and get stranded at a place you easily walked out to at low tide, or leave a camera running for twenty minutes or more and find the tripod legs under a foot or more of water unexpectedly.
 Like weather or anything else, it is wise to plan ahead and be aware of circumstances, such as the times of high and low tide, and the amount of rise.
 Storms further out in the ocean can make it surge higher or faster than expected too, even if the weather is clear where you are.

 Most GPS units will give you tide estimates for your location.
 One of my favorite iPhone apps is Tide Charts Near Me, it only requires cell phone service once for an area so load it up when checking the weather before heading out in the field where you might not have service.
-Weather Underground has a great marine forecast section that includes current heights of waves based on marine buoys.
+PlanIt Pro also includes a tide feature.

-A few of my favorite websites and apps for weather and sky conditions are:
+A few more of my favorite websites and apps for weather and sky conditions are:

 http://clearoutside.com Also has a really good mobile app.
 I've found this to be one of the best for cloud cover predictions.